kevin4Kin/kin-web-dev-docs/docs/documentation/python-sdk.md

 ```

 ### Monitor multiple accounts
-Monitoring multiple accounts will continuously get data about **all** the selected accounts on the blockchain, and will filter it.
+It is possible to monitor multiple accounts using `monitor_accounts_payments`, the function will continuously get data about **all** accounts on the blockchain, and will filter for the selected accounts.

 ```python
 def callback_fn(address, tx_data, monitor)